 I may have scoffed in the past at the notion of “the marketplace of ideas” but I am coming around to think that maybe it’s not such a bad metaphor.
 Back in the days of primitive economy, families, clans, tribes produced and consumed their own subsistence.
 If a surplus was produced beyond what was to be set aside for contingencies, it might be given as a gift to a neighboring group, setting up the obligation of a reciprocal gift.

 Eventually, gift exchange was supplemented and/or supplanted by barter.
 What was traded, though, was still the superfluous produce after the group had met its own needs.
-Production for markets only gradually encroached upon production for need that incidentally produced a surplus.
+Production for markets that can be done easily by linkedin marketing automation tools gradually encroached upon production for need that incidentally produced a surplus.
 In societies dominated by capital, superfluous production became a condition for necessary production.

 In such societies, “superfluous” speech — advertising, propaganda, entertainment — also became a condition for communication of “truth” — or at least “news.”
 Thus, the metaphor of the “marketplace of ideas” is not so outlandish — it just doesn’t mean what Oliver Wendell Holmes presumably thought it meant.
 There is no “one man, one voice” competition.
 Instead, monopolies of word and image determine what will be heard and seen the most.
 As A. J. Liebling wrote, “freedom of the press is limited to those who own one.”